Skip to content

 httpServe(port, handler)

 Start an HTTP server on the given port.
-The handler function receives an HttpRequest and returns an HttpResponse.
+The handler receives an HttpRequest and returns an HttpResponse.

 typescript